 The "Teacher Resource Book" contains blackline masters for all vocabulary cards used during instruction.
 These cards include definitions written in student-friendly language paired with illustrations or pictures to help students visualize what the terms mean.
 Students organize their vocabulary cards in an easy to access format, and teachers "encourage students to consult their Math Word Files to confirm meanings and check spellings."
 The "Teacher and Students Interactive Editions" also includes a "Multimedia Glossary" where students can review lesson vocabulary through an interactive experience including audio, diagrams, world historical context, and hyperlinks to related words.
-Lessons that include vocabulary words have the words bolded so the teacher can plan ahead for when specific words will be introduced.
-While students should already be familiar with most of the math concepts, provided hyperlinks offer additional scaffolding for students who struggle.
+For example, in Module 11, Lesson 1, the Multimedia Glossary defines congruent, heptagon, nonagon, polygon, and regular polygon and highlights the related words: closed figures, line segments, and congruent.
 There are also professional development videos available to teachers guiding them through precise mathematical language usage.
 During each video, a model teacher demonstrates how she works from current student knowledge, promotes mathematical connections, and achieves precise math language in her classroom.

-2.7 Materials provide opportunities for students to apply mathematical knowledge and skills to solve problems in new and varied contexts, including problems arising in everyday life, society, and the workplace.

-- Materials include opportunities for students to integrate knowledge and skills together to successfully problem solve and use mathematics efficiently in real-world problems. - Materials provide students opportunities to analyze data through real-world contexts.
+- 2.7 Materials provide opportunities for students to apply mathematical knowledge and skills to solve problems in new and varied contexts, including problems arising in everyday life, society, and the workplace. - Materials include opportunities for students to integrate knowledge and skills together to successfully problem solve and use mathematics efficiently in real-world problems. - Materials provide students opportunities to analyze data through real-world contexts.